© 1999-2008

 LARRY WELLS

 Larry started as the 7PM-midnight personality on WDRC FM when the music format was contemporary hits and the on-air slogan was "The Music Leader - DRC FM."
-For most of his years, however, he has hosted 10AM-3PM under the current oldies format (e-mail).
+For most of his years, however, he hosted 10AM-3PM (and later 9AM-2PM) during the oldies format.
+When Doug Taylor was let go in an October 2008 economic cutback, Larry replaced him on the afternoon drive shift, 2-7PM Larry and Floyd Wright swapped back and forth between middays and afternoon drive in 2010 and 2011.
+Larry covered most of Floyd's shifts during a medical leave in the summer of 2011.
+Larry was released in 2011, 3 days short of his 31st anniversary!

 WDRC's Mike West